Paris’ Latin Quarter : Top Attractions, Museums and itinerary

 The Latin Quarter (Quartier Latin in French) is a neighborhood near the Sorbonne University, which spreads across the 5th and 6th arrondissements (Parisian districts).
+Discover what to do and see in the Latin Quarter.

 Its name comes from the students and teachers who would gather in this area and speak to one another in Latin up until the French Revolution.